Virtual Art Museum

 Third Annual Ocean Liner Dinner

 Thought by many to be among the greatest of ocean liners, the Normandie was known for making passengers feel as though they were in the lap of luxury.
-Get a taste of that first-class lifestyle as SSHSA tips its glasses to the legendary ship and the entire French Line at the third annual Ocean Liner Dinner on April 7, 2018.
-Click here for the invite, or click here to purchase tickets!

 Launched in 1932 with 200,000 onlookers, the Normandie’s special hull design helped her reach fast speeds with a fraction of the power of traditional liners.
 She held the Blue Riband for the fastest transatlantic crossing at several points during her service career, during which RMS Queen Mary was her main rival.
 She is also said to be the most powerful steam turbo-electric-propelled passenger ship ever built.
 Technical aspects aside, her interior design was the stuff of legends.
 Sculptures, paintings, drawings and photographs decorated the public spaces along with grand perspectives, spectacular entryways, and long, wide staircases.

-Our Ocean Liner Dinner is gaining steam each year, with two fabulous evenings behind us already.
+Our Ocean Liner Dinner is gaining steam each year, with three fabulous evenings behind us already.
 Our inaugural RMS Queen Mary dining experience in 2016 was a splendid affair, setting the stage for this to become SSHSA's annual fundraising auction, dinner and festive gala.
-And those who attended this year's fun and excitement are still talking about the seven-course meal developed straight from White Star Lines' 1912 menu.
+And those who attended last year's fun and excitement are still talking about the seven-course meal developed straight from White Star Lines' 1912 menu.

 Leave a Lasting Legacy